 RAFTS is the umbrella membership organisation of Scotland’s 25 rivers and fisheries trusts and foundations.
 Working with our members we have an expanding and exciting portfolio of projects and activities associated with freshwater fish, fisheries, invasive non-native species, environmental improvement and education.
 Further information at www.rafts.org.uk

 You are enthusiastic and dynamic and want to make a difference to the conservation, management and protection of Scotland’s water environments and freshwater pearl mussel populations.
-You will have excellent experience in working with land managers and in the workings of the SRDP and agri-environment grant schemes.
-You will understand practical conservation project development and management and recognise and be able to meet the challenges of securing grant funding, meeting associated project and financial administration requirements and in working with multiple partners.
-You will be have excellent communication skills, be organised and flexible, have good basic computer skills and will contribute to a range of other project activities.
+You will understand practical conservation project development and management and recognise and be able to meet the challenges of meeting project financial and administration requirements and in working with multiple partners.
+You will be experienced in making, ideally European, grant claims and be able to clearly share this experience with others to ensure that they meet necessary standards and comply with procedures.
+You will work effectively with colleagues and partners, have excellent communication skills (written and oral), be organised and flexible, have good basic computer skills and will contribute to a range of other project activities.

 Applications consisting of a c.v. and comprehensive covering letter should be received no later than Wednesday 21 November 2012 via Apply button

-Interviews will be held on Deeside on Monday 03 December 2012.
+Interviews will be held in Edinburgh on Monday 10 December 2012.

 Closing Date: 21-Nov-2012